wdporter/i-am-that-vuepress/10-witnessing/readme.md

 **Q:**&ensp;Results are in the future.
 How can I know what they will be?

 **M:**&ensp;Use your mind.
 Remember.
 Observe.
 You are not different from others.
-Most of their experiences are valid for you too.
+Most of their experiënces are valid for you too.
 Think clearly and deeply; go into the entire structure of your desires and their ramifications.
-They are a most important part of your mental and emotional makeüp and powerfully affect your actions.
+They are a most important part of your mental and emotional make-up and powerfully affect your actions.
 Remember: you cannot abandon what you do not know.
 To go beyond yourself, you must know yourself.

 **Q:**&ensp;What does it mean to know myself?
 By knowing myself what exactly do I come to know?